-Document translation is the creation of locale-specific versions of documentation for users in other countries.
+Document translation services involve the creation of locale-specific versions of documentation for users in other countries.

 The following types of documents are typically translated for international users: